 Build and Deployment Scripting

-As soon as the project extends beyond a single person, spans more than a few days, or produces more than a single executable file as its output, it demands more control if it is not to become complex and unwieldy [1, p.
-143].
+So far we realized we need to create a new culture, test things and also automate our deployment flow, and to achieve that we need to use a build tool.
+As soon as the project extends beyond a single person, spans more than a few days, or produces more than a single executable file as its output, it demands more control if it is not to become complex and unwieldy (Humble & Farley, 2010) - p.
+143.

 In Java world we have Ant and in PHP we have Phing, both are build tools and have a lot of features.
 Those build tools help us when or application gets too complicated to deploy or is taking several steps, as a consequence we reduce errors and increase our productivity.
+However, those are not the only way to build and deploy, it is based on the programming language ecosystem, each one will have a different approach.
+In fronted for example, typescript is used to build the application and output the javascript code.

 The commit stage

+Welcome to the one of most important stages in your new pipeline, the commit stage.
 The commit stage represents, in more ways than one, the entrance into the deployment pipeline.
-Not only is it the point at which a new release candidate is created; but it is also where many teams start when they begin to implement a deployment pipeline [1, p.
-169].
+Not only is it the point at which a new release candidate is created; but it is also where many teams start when they begin to implement a deployment pipeline (Humble & Farley, 2010) - p.
+169.

 If you’re going to implement CI the commit stage is the most important step.
 Usually, developers send to the repository incomplete features and some bugs as well, which makes this stage a dangerous stage.
 When deploying with continuous integration we must keep in mind that each commit can be delivered to the production.